ameliyayy/project-quiz/README.md

-## final project in class 1 with the client, Mrs. Elvia (Indonesian History)
+## Final project in grade 1 with the client, Mrs. Elvia (History of Indonesia)